Gokul-gvr/devops-design-assignment/README.md

 * **Defense in Depth:** The security strategy covers **Network (VPC, SG, NACLs), Data (KMS/TLS), and Access (IAM, MFA)**, demonstrating a layered approach.
 * **Proactive Monitoring:** The **CloudWatch Alarms** are correctly focused on critical operational metrics like **CPU, connection limits, and error rates (5xx)**, ensuring quick incident response.
 * **Cost Optimization:** Leveraging **Fargate spot instances** for non-critical tasks and **RDS reserved instances** are excellent cost-saving measures that do not compromise the core application stability.

-You should use this detailed analysis as a **summary and explanation** to accompany your design document when uploading to Git.

-Would you like me to generate the **Cloud Architecture Diagram** query you should use for the final report?